 The DataContext class is a LINQ to SQL class that acts as a conduit between a SQL Server database and the LINQ to SQL entity classes mapped to that database.
 The DataContext class contains the connection string information and the methods for connecting to a database and manipulating the data in the database.
 By default, the DataContext class contains several methods that you can call, such as the SubmitChanges method that sends updated data from LINQ to SQL classes to the database.
 You can also create additional DataContext methods that map to stored procedures and functions.
-In other words, calling these custom methods will run the stored procedure or function in the database that the DataContext method is mapped to.
+In other words, calling these custom methods runs the stored procedure or function in the database to which the DataContext method is mapped.
 You can add new methods to the DataContext class just as you would add methods to extend any class.
 However, in discussions about DataContext methods in the context of the O/R Designer, it is the DataContext methods that map to stored procedures and functions that are being discussed.

 Open and close the methods pane by right-clicking the O/R Designer and then clicking Hide Methods Pane or Show Methods Pane, or use the keyboard shortcut CTRL+1.

-Two Types of DataContext Methods
+Two types of DataContext methods

 DataContext methods are those methods that map to stored procedures and functions in the database.
-You can create and add DataContext methods on the methods pane of the O/R Designer.
+You can create and add DataContext methods on the Methods pane of the O/R Designer.
 There are two distinct types of DataContext methods; those that return one or more result sets, and those that do not:

 DataContext methods that return one or more result sets:

 Create this kind of DataContext method when your application just needs to run stored procedures and functions in the database and return the results.
 For more information, see How to: Create DataContext methods mapped to stored procedures and functions (O/R Designer), System.Data.Linq.ISingleResult<T>, and IMultipleResults.